andream16/circuit-breaker-example/README.md

 `server`'s status codes can be toggled to `5xx` and back to `200` by hitting `/circuit/open` and `/circuit/close`.

-TL;DR when the circuit is open it means we'll let requests go to the origin; when it's close we'll return the latest response without hitting the origin.
+TL;DR when the circuit is closed it means we'll let requests go to the origin; when it's open we'll return the latest response without hitting the origin.
+We'll set the circuit to half-open to let few requests in to check the status of the origin.

 # run